opus1993/pubrepo/content/post/2021-10-29-data-evangelist-part-18/index.md

 projects: []
 ---

 Writers intrude on the patience of readers by asking that you put aside time to hear us out.
 As an engineer, believe me, I am sure grateful that you do.
+It’s coming to the end of the year, which means it’s “plan for next year” season.
+For data folks, this also means “report on what has happened” season.

 I will be taking on a new role at work that will go much deeper into the technical weeds in AI/ML governance.
-Even so, I need to, from time to time, make connections between my work and the big picture mission.
-So going forward, I am going to be challenged to conjure up words to communicate clearly what this AI/ML governance work does for solution developers, for customers, for dealers, and for other stakeholders, including you.
+I still need to, from time to time, make connections between my work and the big picture mission.
+Going forward, I am going to conjure up more words to try to communicate clearly what this AI/ML governance work does for solution developers, for customers, for dealers, and for other stakeholders, including you.

 So, why AI/ML governance?
 The answer: In between all of these stakeholders, orchestrations are needed to deliver what we're committing to deliver on a standardized, scaleable, automatable set of tools and policies.
 More on this later.

 ![](overview-diagram.png)

 -----
-## After Market Parts Teams
+## After Market Parts

-I was given an opportunity to join an aftermarket parts marketing and supply chain  strategy session recently.
+I was given an opportunity to join an aftermarket parts marketing and supply chain session recently.
 This really isn't a data science or coding group.
-They do travel to dealer stores to get the latest situation on the ground, like the status of the harvest and how equipment is performing in a given territory, and they expedite hot parts from all over the world to satisfy critical needs.
+They do travel to dealer stores to get the latest situation on the ground, like the status of the harvest and how equipment is performing, and expedite hot parts from all over the world to satisfy critical needs.
 There is a tactical military ops vibe to the conversation.

-There are situations where a bigger tractor or a premium combine rotor nose cone might make sense economically to a given customer.
-Splitting the market with regular and premium parts might be the best strategy.
+There are situations where a bigger tractor or a part like a premium combine rotor nose cone might make sense economically to a given customer.
+Covering the market with levels of regular and premium parts may be the best offering.
 Or is it?
 Our brands already provide a number of intelligent farm and fleet management solutions, like [tillage prescriptions](https://blog.caseih.com/digging-into-agronomic-research-tillage-prescriptions-drive-productivity/).
-What more could we do to target suitable parts for diverse applications if better statistical methods were applied, leveraging performance data for each and every farming operation?
+What more could be done to target suitable parts for diverse applications if better statistical methods were applied, leveraging performance data for each and every farming operation?

 Projecting week-by-week forward economic activity is a bureaucratic challenge for this team.
-As talented as they all are, with years of accumulated experience, they still get surprises.
+As talented as they all are, with years of accumulated experience, they still can be surprised.
 What can be done to anticipate needs to make customers, dealers, and this team much more successful?
-BI analysts and data scientists should be able to build solutions in this forum, leveraging the enterprise data warehouse and machine learning operations stack.
+BI analysts and data scientists should be able to build solutions in this space, leveraging the enterprise data warehouse and machine learning operations stack.

 -----
 ## Free e-book

 Almost all technical sales nowadays involve enticements sent to customers with links to catalogues, white papers, or even free e-books.
 For example, Microsoft set me up with [Emmanuel Raj](https://www.linkedin.com/in/emmanuelraj7/)'s book [Engineering MLOps](https://www.amazon.com/Emmanuel-Raj/e/B08TZNW288) and some consultation time.

-MLOps includes a huge ecosystem of existing tools, with many more coming.
+Today's MLOps landscape includes a huge ecosystem of tools, with many more coming.
 By [Gartner's count](https://www.gartner.com/document/mobile/3995089) there are dozens of commercial offerings.
-Most of the big-name AI/ML companies (i.e. Uber, Netflix, Paypal, Etsy...) also craft their own stacks with internally tooling.
+Most of the big-name AI/ML companies (i.e. Uber, Netflix, Paypal, Etsy...) also craft their own stacks with internally built tooling.

 With all of this free information, how hard could it really be to just pick one and go?
 Customers in the Google cloud environment, of course, will naturally lean towards adopting [Vertex AI](https://cloud.google.com/vertex-ai).
 Azure customers will look here: